New Here? Get the Free Newsletter

 Check Your Insurance Company’s Financial Strength

 Before placing a meaningful portion of your retirement savings in the hands of an insurance company, it’s important to check that company’s financial strength.
-I’d suggest checking with multiple ratings agencies, for example:
+I’d suggest checking with multiple ratings agencies, such as Standard and Poor’s, Moody’s, or A.M.
+Best.
+(Note that each of these companies uses a different ratings scale, so it’s important to look at what each of the ratings actually means.)

-It’s important to note, however, that the state guarantee associations only provide coverage up to a certain limit.
+It’s important to note, however, that the state guaranty associations only provide coverage up to a certain limit.
 And that limit varies from state to state.
-Equally important: The rules regarding the coverage vary from state to state.
+Equally important: the rules regarding the coverage vary from state to state.

-For example, Arkansas provides coverage of up to $300,000 per annuitant, per insurance company insolvency.
-But they only provide coverage to investors who are residents of Arkansas at the time the insurance company becomes insolvent.
-So if you have an annuity currently worth $300,000, and you move to Arizona (where the coverage is capped at $100,000), you’re putting your money at risk.
+For example, the guaranty association in Connecticut provides coverage of up to $500,000 per contract owner, per insurance company insolvency.
+But they only provide coverage to investors who are residents of Connecticut at the time the insurance company becomes insolvent.
+So if you have an annuity currently worth $500,000, and you move to Arkansas (where the coverage is capped at $300,000), you’re putting your money at risk.

-In contrast, New York offers $500,000 of coverage, and they cover you if you are a NY state resident either when the insurance company goes insolvent or when the annuity was issued.
+In contrast, the guaranty association in New York offers $500,000 of coverage, and they cover you if you are a NY state resident either when the insurance company goes insolvent or when the annuity was issued.
 So moving to another state with a lower coverage limit isn’t a problem if you bought your annuity in New York.

 Minimizing Your Risk

-In short, annuities can be a very useful tool for minimizing the risk that you’ll run out of money in retirement.
+In short, annuities can be a useful tool for maximizing the amount you can safely spend per year.
 But to maximize the likelihood that you’ll receive the promised payout, it’s important to take the following steps:

 1. Check the financial strength of the insurance company before purchasing an annuity.

-2. Know the limit for guarantee association coverage in your state as well as the rules accompanying such coverage.
+2. Know the limit for guaranty association coverage in your state as well as the rules accompanying such coverage.

 3. Consider diversifying between insurance companies.
-For instance, if your state’s guarantee association only provides coverage up to $100,000 and you want to annuitize $300,000 of your portfolio, consider buying a $100,00 annuity from each of three different insurance companies.
+For instance, if your state’s guaranty association only provides coverage up to $250,000 and you want to annuitize $400,000 of your portfolio, consider buying a $200,000 annuity from each of two different insurance companies.

-4. Before moving from one state to another, be sure to check the guarantee association coverage in your new state to make sure you’re not putting your standard of living at risk.
+4. Before moving from one state to another, be sure to check the guaranty association coverage in your new state to make sure you’re not putting your standard of living at risk.

 Simple Summary

-• Single premium immediate fixed annuities can be helpful because they allow for a higher withdrawal rate than would be sustainable from a typical portfolio of other investments.
+• Such annuities allow for a higher level of spending than would be safely sustainable from a typical portfolio of other investments.

-• In exchange for this increased safe withdrawal rate, you give up control of the money as well as the possibility of leaving the money to your heirs.
+• In exchange for this safety, you give up control of the money as well as the possibility of leaving the money to your heirs.

-• Before buying an annuity, check the financial strength of the insurance company and make sure you’re familiar with the rules and coverage limits for your state’s guarantee association.
+• Before buying an annuity, check the financial strength of the insurance company and make sure you’re familiar with the rules and coverage limits for your state’s guaranty association.

 Retiring Soon?
 Pick Up a Copy of My Book: